Sour cream is a traditional, fermented dairy food and it has been part of the human diet for centuries.

 Over recent years, more and more studies appear to support dairy fat as heart-protective.

-Despite this, it seems that fermented dairy takes it one step further and it has more benefits for our health.
+Despite this, it seems that fermented dairy such as cheese and sour cream takes it one step further regarding benefits.

 Fermentation of milk products reduces lactose (milk sugars) and creates new nutrients not found in milk, such as vitamin K2.